algorithmiaio/dev-center/_pages/clients/curl.md

 To call an algorithm, use cURL to POST to the API.
 Be sure to specify the content type and authorize by passing in your API key.

 {% highlight bash %}
-curl -X POST -d 'YOUR_NAME' -H 'Content-Type: application/json' -H 'Authorization: Simple YOUR_API_KEY' https://api.algorithmia.com/v1/algo/demo/Hello
+curl -X POST -d 'YOUR_USERNAME' -H 'Content-Type: application/json' -H 'Authorization: Simple YOUR_API_KEY' https://api.algorithmia.com/v1/algo/demo/Hello

--> {"result": "Hello YOUR_NAME","metadata":{"duration":0.0001}}
+-> {"result": "Hello YOUR_USERNAME","metadata":{"duration":0.0001}}
 {% endhighlight %}